bothersome*. Politics: Chicago rules. Do you get the feeling we're now in a Banana Republic?

 Then...

-Q: Should people have access to buy assault weapons?
+Q: Should people have access to buy assault weapons?...and now.

 A: Society should draw lines.
 What do you need an assault weapon for, if you're going hunting?
 That's overkill.
 But I don't think that means you go to a total ban for those who want to use gun for skeet shooting or hunting or things like that But what's the point of passing gun laws if we're not going to enforce them?
 If you want to talk about gun control, that's where you need to start.
 We've got 300 gun laws on the books right now.
 At the end of the day, it's about how we enforce the law.